vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     You can check the Notification pane in the Azure portal.

-1. To pin your **rg-az220vm** resource group to the dashboard, navigate to your Azure dashboard, and then complete the following:
+    If you want to pin your **rg-az220vm** resource group to the dashboard, navigate to your Azure dashboard, and then complete the following:

     * On the Azure portal menu, click **Resource groups**.
     * On the **Resource groups** blade, under **Name**, locate the **rg-az220vm** resource group.
     * On the **rg-az220vm** row, on the right side of the blade, click **...** and then click **Pin to dashboard**.
+    * On the **Pin to dashboard** dialog, click **Pin**.

-    You may want to edit your dashboard to make the RG tiles and listed resources more accessible.
+    You may need to edit your dashboard to make the VM resource group tile more accessible.

 1. On the Azure portal toolbar, to open the Azure Cloud Shell, click **Cloud Shell**.